tintomathew/FreeAgentApplication/README.md

 Introduced Compose for currency history screen where the data is listed using LazyColumn.

-Introduced Github actions to run the test cases.
+Introduced Github actions to run the test cases